 Notwithstanding any other provision of law, effective January 2, 1999, US Treasury Regulation, Money and Finance at 31 CFR 208.3 requires that federal payments are to be made by EFT unless waived in accordance with specific circumstances set forth in 31 CFR 208.4.
 In order to receive EFT payments, the payment recipient shall register in System for Award Management (SAM) and are required to validate their information in SAM once per year.
 The payment recipient is also required to have a Unique Entity Identifier (UEI) number.
-The UEI number is assigned by Dun & Bradstreet, Inc. (D&B) to identify unique business entities.
 For more information, refer to www.sam.gov.

-Each party to this agreement shall provide the following information in the Alaska Statewide Operating Plan.
+Each Party to this agreement shall provide the following information in the Alaska Statewide Operating Plan.